panubo/docker-postfix/README.md

 TLS parameters:

-- `USETLS` - Enable opportunistic TLS. default `yes`
+- `USE_TLS` - Enable opportunistic TLS.
+Default `yes`
-- `TLSKEY` - Default `/etc/ssl/private/ssl-cert-snakeoil.key`
+- `TLS_KEY` - Default `/etc/ssl/private/ssl-cert-snakeoil.key`
-- `TLSCRT` - Default `/etc/ssl/certs/ssl-cert-snakeoil.pem`
+- `TLS_CRT` - Default `/etc/ssl/certs/ssl-cert-snakeoil.pem`
-- `TLSCA` - Default ''
+- `TLS_CA` - Default ''

 NB.
-The snake-oil certificate will generated on start if required.
+A "snake-oil" certificate will generated on start if required.

+DKIM parameters:

+- `USE_DKIM` - Enable DKIM.
+Default `no`
+- `DKIM_KEYFILE` - DKIM Keyfile location.
+Default `/etc/opendkim/dkim.key`
+- `DKIM_DOMAINS` - Domains to sign.
+Default to MAILNAME.
+Multiple domains will use the same key and selector.
+- `DKIM_SELECTOR` - DKIM key selector.
+Default `mail`. `<selector>._domainkey.<domain>` is used for resolving the public key in DNS.

 ## Volumes

 No volumes are defined.
 If you want persistent spool storage then mount `/var/spool/postfix` outside of the container.

 ## Test email